Advanced Learning Loan

 Aged 24+: Applying to study at Level 3 or above

 Student loans have traditionally only been available to students studying at degree level, but from September 2013 the government launched a new loan scheme to help you access the financial support you might need to study for a qualification.

-You do not have to start paying back the loan until you have left the course and are earning over £21,000 a year.
+You do not have to start paying back the loan until the April following your course end date, and if you are also earning over £21,000 a year.

 The loans are not means-tested (income is not taken into account) and there is no credit check.

 • Be aged 19 or over at the start of your course

 • Be resident in the UK and studying at an approved college or training organisation in England

 How do I know my course is eligible for funding?

 • Some Level 5 and 6 courses